madalyg/madalyg/README.md

 ### Some things I love
-Aviation, language learning (💬 English, French, Italian, Spanish), exploring the world, weightlifting, fashion, and writing
+Aviation, language learning (💬 English, French, Italian, Spanish), exploring the world, weightlifting, alpine hiking, fashion, and writing

 <!--
 **madalyg/madalyg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.